 checks; they will NOT be offset against outstanding balances.

 How will the IRS know where to send my money?

-- If you filed a 2018 or 2019 return including information on where to directly deposit a
+- If you filed a 2019 return including information on where to directly deposit a

 refund, the IRS will use that direct deposit information.
 If you had a refund check issued